betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 referred to the AGC as the fourth crew-member.
 After hundreds of hours training in simulators, they had AGC *code-speak* memorized and could probably operate it blind-folded.
-Nonetheless, operating the DSKY in the thickly gloved hands of a spacesuit, quickly and accurately under the time pressures of critical flight maneuvers was not easy.
-Dave Scott explained that in the lunar module, the computer's *Proceed* button, the main engine *Shutdown* button and the *Abort* button were in such close proximity<sup>[3]</sup>, it would have been very easy for users to hit the wrong button at the wrong time.
+Nonetheless, operating the DSKY in the thickly gloved hands of a spacesuit, quickly and accurately under the time pressures of critical flight maneuvers, was not easy.
+Dave Scott explained that in the lunar module, the computer's *Proceed* button, the main engine *Shutdown* button, and the *Abort* button were in such close proximity<sup>[3]</sup>, it would have been very easy for users to hit the wrong button at the wrong time.
 All the astronauts had to *...think very hard...* to avoid making such a mistake.
 This is a surprising vulnerability to have existed given the amount of human-computer interface design effort that went into the whole GN&C system.

-## What an Elementary School Girl Knew about the AGC that Apollo 8 Didn't
+### What an elementary school girl knew about the AGC that Apollo 8 didn't
 While practicing guidance alignments with the space sextant on the return leg of Apollo 8, the crew accidentally keyed in a command to start a pre-flight program, `P01`, instead of star identifier `01` from the AGC's star catalog.
 This corrupted key guidance parameters in erasable